Skip to content

 4. Does QBS increase total project costs?

 Negotiated design fees are usually 1-2 percent of a project’s total lifecycle costs.
 Yet, the time spent uncovering the best solution for your project has a dramatic impact on long-term operations and maintenance.
-QBS places you and the selected consultant on the same page regarding budget, schedule and goals.
+QBS places you and the selected consultant on the same page regarding budget, schedule, and goals.
 You then have full power to negotiate a contract you’re confident in.
-This limits your costs and lays the groundwork for higher ROI through the life of your project.
+This limits your costs and lays the groundwork for higher ROI throughout the life of your project.

 5. How can we know for certain we’re getting a fair price?